-However, not all of them feature multisets as first-class citizens; many of the programming languages featuring multisets (e.g., Gamma, Linda, CHR) incorporate them in a way different from other data structures.
+However, not all of them feature multisets as first-class citizens; many of the programming languages featuring multisets (e.g., Gamma, Linda, CHR) include them in a way different from other data structures.
 The advantage of having multisets as first-class citizens is that it gives us greater expressive power such as the nesting and the mobility of multisets.

-LMNtal features multiset hierarchies and encapsulation by allowing a multiset of nodes enclosed by a membrane to be viewed as a single node.
-Hierarchical multisets can be found in the ambient calculus [4], the P-system [12], the bigraphical model [11], as well as in the fields of knowledge representation [6].
+LMNtal features multiset hierarchies and encapsulation by allowing a multiset of nodes enclosed by a membrane to be a node.
+Hierarchical multisets can be found in the ambient calculus [4] and the bigraphical model [11], as well as in the fields of formal languages such as the P-system [12] and knowledge representation [6].

-Hierarchization of multisets plays many important rôles, for instance in (i) logical management of computation (e.g., user processes running under administrative processes), (ii) physical management of computation (e.g., region-based memory management), and (iii) localization of computation (i.e., reaction rules placed at a certain "place" of the hierarchy of membranes can act only on processes at that place).
+Hierarchization of multisets plays many important rôles, for instance in (i) logical management of computation (e.g., user processes running under administrative processes), (ii) physical management of computation (e.g., region-based memory management), and (iii) localization of computation (i.e., reaction rules placed at a certain "place" of a tree of hierarchy can act only on processes at that place).

 3. Transformation - LMNtal has a rewrite-rule-based syntax.
 There has been a lot of work on graph grammars transformation [1], including hierarchical graph transformation [5], but LMNtal's emphasis is on its design from the programming language point of view.
-The key design issue has been the proper treatment of free links in the presence of membrane structures.
+The key design issue has been the treatment of free links.